ga-adi-gelato/Course-Materials/lessons/android-fundamentals/listviews-listadapters-lesson/readme.md

 Next we're going to discuss the ListAdapter so we can insert our data into the list.

-> Check:  Ask the students to get a reference to the ListView in the Java code, since it is like any other view.

 ```java
 ListView listView = (ListView)findViewById(R.id.list_view);